 Countries in the EU have implemented the EU Emissions Trading Scheme (ETS), an emissions cap-and-trade program.
-A total of 29 countries are involved, including Germany and Italy, where Terex facilities are located.
+A total of 30 countries are involved, including Germany and Italy, where Terex facilities are located.
 The EU ETS is currently in Phase IV.
-Currently only emissions of CO2 are covered, except in the Netherlands which also regulates N2O; changes to include other GHGs are expected in Phase IV.
+The ETS covers emissions of CO2, N2O (from processes unrelated to Terex), and perfluorocarbons (from processes unrelated to Terex); except in the Netherlands which also regulates N2O; changes to include other GHGs are expected in Phase IV.
 Current estimates for each of Terex' facilities in EU ETS countries are below the applicable thresholds.